ADN-DevTech/ObjectARX-Wizards/README.md

 - - -

 **AutoCAD ObjectARX Wizards for Visual Studio 2015**

-1. This wizard is compiled with WixToolset 3.8 and WinRAR.
+This wizard is compiled with WixToolset 3.8 and WinRAR.

-1. It is supposed to install WixToolset into folder "C:\Program Files (x86)\WiX 	Toolset v3.8".
+It is supposed to install WixToolset into folder "C:\Program Files (x86)\WiX 	Toolset v3.8".

-1. It is supposed to install WinRAR into folder "C:\Program Files\WinRAR"
-1. If this is not the case for you, please go to ObjectARXWizardsInstaller\make.bat to correct the path.
+It is supposed to install WinRAR into folder "C:\Program Files\WinRAR"If this is not the case for you, please go to ObjectARXWizardsInstaller\make.bat to correct the path.

 #How To Build

 Build ArxWizPatchFilesCA\ArxWizPatchFiles.sln
 Run ObjectARXWizardsInstaller\make.bat
 If unsuccesful running wizard, pl. follow :

 1. Check  if all ascii files that cloned to local directory are of  windows complaint.
-1. Check can be done in Notepad++ where in the right bottom corner you ‘ll get to know about EOL.
+2. Check can be done in Notepad++ where in the right bottom corner you ‘ll get to know about EOL.
-1. Execute following command to convert all files in directory `find . -type f -print0 | xargs -0 -n 1 -P 4 unix2dos`
+3. Execute following command to convert all files in directory

+	`find . -type f -print0 | xargs -0 -n 1 -P 4 unix2dos`